rexfaq/rexfaq/README.md

 No, you can't add up REX on a stake that has already been made.

-**47) What is a Dead Stake?**

-It's a stake that got its interest (above 100%) fully scraped.
-And now can never produce interest again.

-**48) So the MRex lets me scrape the principal not interest???
-I thought you scraped interest first.**

-You scrape interest only.
-You never scrape the principal.
-The principal you can only access through closing the stake.

-**49) My earning not active yet, can I close stake?**

-If it's day -1 yes, if theres the option to revoke appearing to you, yes.
-If it's day 0 already then you can't close it without a huge penalty.

-**50) Guys, trying to send BNB through the auction but doesn’t work.
-Anything wrong?**

-This is being worked out.
-But most of the time is due to the fact that the referral address that you're using is already being used for the same auction day.
-Just randomize more the referral or get one that you know that hasn't been used.
-MREX holders can be referrals without a limit.

-**51) Anyone knows why Rex been dumping like that?
-This weekend I was a little off.
-(09.26.2021)**

-Well, whales are liquidating their Rex.
-This will happen a lot and there isn't much to do about it.
-It happens in every project.
-The biggest holders detain a certain power over the price, but this tends to deconcentrate in the long run.

 **52) When does Rex get a CEX (Centralized Exchange) listing?**